DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-a-database.md

    ![](../../../images/eurd-web-data-source-menu.png)

-   The menu contains this command if your software vendor provides data connections.
+   The menu contains this command if your software vendor has registered data connections in the application.

 1. Select **Database** in the invoked [Data Source Wizard](../report-designer-tools/data-source-wizard.md) and click **Next**.
+Available database types depend on the data connections registered in the application for the Data Source Wizard.

     ![](../../../images/eurd-web-data-source-wizard-select-db.png)